 Introduction

 A sales tax exemption is when a purchaser can legally make a tax-free purchase with the help of an exemption certificate.
 This certificate documents the exemption the purchaser claims to make a tax-free purchase.
-Common types of exemption certificates you can upload in Anrok include:
+Common types of exemption certificates you can upload to Anrok include:

 - Multiple Points of Use (Apportionment) Exemption — A document granted for certain items or services that will be used at multiple locations or for multiple purposes.
 This exemption allows the purchaser to pay a reduced sales tax rate based on the anticipated multiple uses or locations.
 See Multiple Points of Use (MPU) policy.